 The tender assessment phase is critical to the success of any procurement project.
 And if the wrong decision is made, you can be left facing legal challenges, hefty costs and major delays to your project’s delivery.

-Having said that, we’re often surprised by just how many project teams opt to use spreadsheets on their most complex procurements.
+Having said that, we’re often surprised by just how many project teams opt to use spreadsheets on their most complex, high risk or high value procurements.
 As spreadsheets are not designed to support procurement processes with multiple stakeholders and huge volumes of data, one small mistake can put the successful outcome of your entire project at risk.

-Below are 5 reasons why you should stop using spreadsheets for complex evaluations and consider using a superior solution.
+Below are 5 reasons why you should stop using spreadsheets for complex or strategic evaluations and consider using a superior solution.

 1. Likelihood of errors